hervetran/ws-rest-server/README.md

 ws-rest-server
 ==============

 School project about web services.
+This is a small RESTFul API which works with MySQL & XML.

 ## Installation